-The increase in terminaling services fees at our Brownsville terminals for the years ended December 31, 2022 and 2021 is primarily a result of placing into service approximately 0.2 million barrels of new tank capacity and construction of gasoline railcar loading capabilities during the first quarter of 2021 and increased ancillary fees.
+The increase in terminaling services fees at our Brownsville terminals for the year ended December 31, 2022 is primarily a result of placing into service approximately 0.2 million barrels of new tank capacity and construction of gasoline railcar loading capabilities during the first quarter of 2021 and increased ancillary fees.

-The increase in terminaling services fees at our River terminals for the year ended December 31, 2021 is primarily a result of contracting available capacity.

-The decrease in terminaling services fees at our Southeast terminals for the years ended December 31, 2022 and 2021 is primarily due to available capacity at our Collins, Mississippi terminal.
+The decrease in terminaling services fees at our Southeast terminals for the year ended December 31, 2023 is primarily a result of decreased ancillary fees.
+The decrease in terminaling services fees at our Southeast terminals for the year ended December 31, 2022 is primarily due to available capacity at our Collins, Mississippi terminal.

-The increase in terminaling services fees at our West Coast terminals for the year ended December 31, 2022 is primarily a result of placing various growth projects into service during the first quarter of 2022 and increased ancillary fees.
-The increase in terminaling services fees at our West Coast terminals for the year ended December 31, 2021 is primarily a result of contracting available capacity and re-contracting capacity at higher rates.
+The increase in terminaling services fees at our West Coast terminals for the years ended December 31, 2023 and 2022 is primarily a result of placing various growth projects into service during the first and fourth quarters of 2022 and increased ancillary fees.

-Included in terminaling services fees for the years ended December 31, 2022, 2021 and 2020 are fees charged to affiliates of approximately \$11.8 million, \$12.5 million and \$11.3 million, respectively.
+Included in terminaling services fees for the years ended December 31, 2023, 2022 and 2021, are fees charged to affiliates of approximately \$10.8 million, \$11.8 million and \$12.5 million, respectively.